Importance of brand identity and consistency

-Keep the image of the Educated Environmentalist, you’ve just created.
-Assign to her/him the behaviours and values of the Corporate Capitalist.
+Keep the image of the Educated Environmentalist, you’ve just created and assign to her/him the behaviours and values of the Corporate Capitalist.

-How would it feel if you see a bookish person wearing a green eco t-shirt, yet, blowing smoke of an expensive Cubanas cigar into your face?
-Saying that our planet is in an ecological crisis, then having to cut the story short to drive to a grouse shooting competition with hers/his gun?
+How would it feel to see a bookish person wearing a green eco t-shirt, yet, blowing smoke of an expensive Cubanas cigar into your face, saying that we have to immediately cut all the unnecessary CO2 emissions?
+Then s/he would jump into an extremely expensive car with a huge engine to drive to a golf match with her/his mates.

 Would you trust the Educated Environmentalist and still want to connect?

 The example played with stereotypes to help us understand it quickly.